Sujai/hyderabad-iot-event/README.md

 - Program the compiled build on IQ8-Beta-EVK and provide your feedback

 ### Task 1.3: Download and build source code for IQ9 Chipset using QSC Launcher.
-The goal is using an approved account of Qualcomm to download sources for the IQ9 Beta Development Kit.
+The goal is to downlod Qualcomm software using QSC too and program an IQ9-Beta-EVK with the compiled software.
-Qualcomm will provide credentials to use for download of the sources.
 This task needs a Ubuntu workstation.
 #### Reference
  - [QSC workflows]( https://docs.qualcomm.com/bundle/publicresource/topics/80-70017-254/build_from_source_qsc_gui_intro.html?vproduct=1601111740013072&version=1.3)